 Do I need to use miniatures?

-Let’s clear up one thing straight away: you don’t need miniatures to play D&D. If you’re comfortable roleplaying in the Theatre of the Mind, accustomed to using character counters on a battle map, or used to whipping out a whiteboard for every encounter, miniatures can appear little more than an unnecessary expense.
+Let’s clear up one thing straight away: you don’t need miniatures to play D&D. If you’re comfortable roleplaying in the Theatre of the Mind, accustomed to using character counters on a DnD map, or used to whipping out a whiteboard for every encounter, miniatures can appear little more than an unnecessary expense.

-But if you’re keen to field more complex encounters, in which the relational position of characters and monsters is essential to player actions, and the movement of battle needs to be quickly and clearly visualised, miniatures provide a fitting way of recreating combat, without breaking the immersion of roleplay.
+But if you’re keen to field more complex encounters, in which the relational position of characters and DnD monsters is essential to player actions, and the movement of battle needs to be quickly and clearly visualised, miniatures provide a fitting way of recreating combat, without breaking the immersion of roleplay.
 See that rabid owlbear standing five feet away from your scrawny halfling rogue; watch in terror as the tentacular mind flayer appears on the field.

 When you do decide to jump aboard the miniatures train, some of these suggestions might prove handy.